 Away rotations at Baystate Medical Center, the University of Massachusetts Memorial Medical Center, and Roger Williams Medical Center provide specialty experience in pediatric surgery, cardiothoracic surgery, trauma surgery, transplantation surgery, and surgical oncology.
 An on-site endoscopy simulator, regular training at Baystate Medical Center's state-of-the-art Simulation Center and Goldberg Surgical Skills Laboratory, and robust Information Systems and library services augment clinical training.
 Although not mandatory in the internship year, clinical research is strongly encouraged, and is required for all senior residents.
 Many of our residents present at regional or national meetings during their training.

 Our Chief Resident year includes participation in over 300 major cases as well as involvement in administrative and teaching responsibilities for the residency and committee work for the hospital.

-The AOA General Surgery Residency at BMC includes experiences in the following specialties:
+The General Surgery Residency at BMC includes experiences in the following specialties:

-Upon satisfactory completion of this five-year program trainees are eligible to sit for the American Osteopathic Board of Surgery (AOBS) Examination.
+Upon satisfactory completion of this five-year program trainees are eligible to sit for the American Board or Surgery (ABS) and the American Osteopathic Board of Surgery (AOBS) Examination.